apache/ignite/assembly/libs/readme.txt

   - gridgain-hadoop2-integration
   - gridgain-spring (optional, add if you plan to use Spring configuration)

-- gridgain-platform
-  - (all dependencies included in other editions)

-Here is how 'gridgain-datagrid' can be added to your POM file (replace '${gridgain.version}' with actual GridGain version you are interested in):
+Here is how 'gridgain-fabric' can be added to your POM file (replace '${gridgain.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"